exercism/problem-specifications/exercises/camicia/instructions.md

 | 4     | 4 5 J 2  | J 3      | -     | -           |

 The start of round 4 matches the start of round 2.
+Recall, the value of the number cards does not matter.

 status: `"loop"`, cards: 8, tricks: 3